 Continue on to Nashville, known as the capital of country music.
 The city earned its title with the very first airing of the WSM Barn Dance radio program, the forerunner of the Grand Ole Opry.
 The newly renovated Ryman Auditorium in downtown Nashville, once home of the Grand Ole Opry, the studios near Music Row, and Opryland itself attest to Nashville’s reputation as the most important city in country music.

 Day 12 Nashville - Chattanooga - Atlanta

-Leaving Music City, we head to Chatanooga, home to the famous Choo Choo and which has received national recognition for the renaissance of its beautiful downtown and redevelopment of its riverfront.
+Leaving Music City, we head to Chattanooga, home to the famous Choo Choo and which has received national recognition for the renaissance of its beautiful downtown and redevelopment of its riverfront.
 In the afternoon, our trails lead us back to Atlanta where our tour comes to an end.
-Your Tour Director will be available to assist you in arranging individual transfers to Atlanta International Airport.

 Day 13 Atlanta